marcidy/exiting_arduino/docs/source/architecture_introduction.rst

 We lose the "fast" instructions which don't requre registers to operate on known values for the benefit of having a smaller instruction set.

-It's a trade off, do you expect to do more "fast" (also called "immediate" instructions) where the values are stored in the program, or do you need to to more chained operations which use the results from previous calcualtions?
+It's a trade off, do you expect to do more "fast" (also called "direct" or maybe "immediate" instructions) where the values are stored in the program, or do you need to to more chained operations which use the results from previous calcualtions?

 In both cases, our processor is capable of doing operations on known values, e.g. "And the values 1 and 0", but the assembly and machine code now always requires to two store instructions, then an AND instruction.
 We can no longer do a direct AND 1 0, which is faster since it's one instruction.

-Let's keep these two modes in mind, immediate and indirect.
+Let's keep these two modes in mind, direct (as in direcly o values) and indirect (on the values stored in registers).

 Recall what we're doing here.
 We're making a bunch of design decisions about our architecture that determine how a binary string, a list of 1s and 0s, will be interpretted.
 Things are getting complicated, and we have had to make a number of decisions which impact the format of our instructions, and therefore the format of the binary code that will execute on our architecture.
 These decions also impact how many instructions are required need to perform a task.